Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

+To prove (c), by Proposition~\ref{P:Tate reduction single} we may assume that $U$ is part of a simple Laurent covering.
+From the proof of (b), we may define this covering using a parameter of the form $g = \theta([\overline{g}])$ for some $\overline{g} \in R$.
+By Proposition~\ref{P:perfect uniform localization}, $(S,S^+)$ is perfect uniform.
+By Lemma~\ref{L:perfectoid rational}, $B$ is perfectoid; by Proposition~\ref{P:perfectoid formulations}, $(B,B^+)$ is also perfectoid.
+The other identifications now follow from Theorem~\ref{T:perfectoid ring} and the universal property of a rational localization. \end{proof}

-As a corollary, we obtain the Tate and Kiehl properties for perfectoid algebras. \begin{theorem} Any perfectoid Banach algebra satisfies the Tate sheaf and Kiehl glueing properties (Definition~\ref{D:Tate-Kiehl properties}). \end{theorem} \begin{proof} To prove the Tate sheaf property, we may use Proposition~\ref{P:Tate reduction} and Proposition~\ref{P:perfectoid tensor} to reduce to the case of a simple Laurent covering of $\calM(R)$.
-Let $R \to R_1, R \to R_2$ be rational localizations defining such a covering and put $R_{12} = R_1 \widehat{\otimes}_R R_2$.
-By Theorem~\ref{T:perfectoid rational}, we may apply the functor $A$ to $R \to R_1, R \to R_2, R \to R_{12}$ to obtain rational localizations $A \to A_1, A \to A_2, A \to A_{12}$.
-As in the proof of Proposition~\ref{P:perfectoid uniform strict}(a,b), the strict exactness of the sequence $0 \to R \to R_1 \oplus R_2 \to R_{12} \to 0$ implies strict exactness of the sequence $0 \to A \to A_1 \oplus A_2 \to A_{12} \to 0$.
-This proves the Tate sheaf property; the Kiehl glueing property now follows by Proposition~\ref{P:tate to Kiehl}. \end{proof}
+As a corollary, we obtain the Tate and Kiehl properties for perfectoid algebras. \begin{theorem} Any perfectoid adic Banach algebra is stably uniform and sheafy, and thus satisfies the Tate sheaf and Kiehl glueing properties (Definition~\ref{D:Tate-Kiehl properties}). \end{theorem} \begin{proof} The stably uniform proprety is immediate from Theorem~\ref{T:perfectoid rational}.
+The sheafy property then follows from Theorem~\ref{T:uniform rational is sheafy}; alternatively, one may use Proposition~\ref{P:Tate reduction} and Proposition~\ref{P:perfectoid tensor} to reduce to the case of a simple Laurent covering of $\Spa(A,A^+)$, then argue as in Proposition~\ref{P:perfectoid uniform strict}(a,b) to derive the desired exact sequence from the corresponding exact sequence in characteristic $p$ (Theorem~\ref{T:Tate-Kiehl analogue1}).
+As usual, the Tate and Kiehl properties follow from the sheafy property via Theorem~\ref{T:tate to Kiehl}. \end{proof}